rwc/docs/guides/fixing_chef_deprecations.md

 As I see in most enterprises, the questions that need answering are:

 1. Why should we move to the latest kit?
-2. How do we know which deprecations we're effected by?
+2. How do we know which deprecations we're affected by?
 3. Which deprecations do I fix first?
 4. Will fixing these deprecations break our current chef-client runs and pipeline build runners?
 5. How should I release this change in a controlled fashion?